rmunn/safe-oauth-login-demo/README.md

-# SAFE Template
+# SAFE Login Demo

-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
-It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
-If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?
+This is a demo of hooking up Google OAuth logins using the [SAFE stack](https://safe-stack.github.io/).

 ## Install pre-requisites